 Your employer can make you redundant if the job that you do is no longer needed such as if your department closes, the business stops trading, or your employer needs to cut costs and reduce the number of staff.
-If your employer makes you redundant, there are procedures that must be followed and if they are not followed correctly then your employer could be liable for unfair dismissal and you should get in touch with Fishers Dewes’ employment solicitors.

 - Gender Reassignment

 Sexual harassment at work